FREE GED Prep Classes

 Preparation And Pre-Testing

-Research shows that GED candidates have a better chance of passing the exam if they are well-prepared for it.
+Research shows that GED candidates have a better chance of passing the exam if they are well-prepared.
 Candidates can get help studying for the GED and may be able to take official practice tests through the following resources:

 Community Education Preparation